Shishir-Ashok/7-little-words/README.md

-# 7-little-words
+# Words-Verbose

-7 Little Words is a puzzle that is printed on The Economic Times newspaper where a person is required to find 7 words that match the 7 clues given.
-The number of parentheses er==represent the number of letters in each solution.
-Each letter combination can be used only one, but all letter combinations will be necessary to complete the puzzle.
+A program that finds words and their meaning using the letters recognized from an image taken by the user.

-Take a clear photo of the puzzle and save it.
+Take a clear photo of the letters and save it.
 Provide the path to that image file during the execution of this code.
 See #Examples for better understanding.

 Installation